dotnet/csharplang/spec/expressions.md

 r.B.X = 100;\
 r.B.Y = 100;

-the assignments are all invalid, since r.A and r.B are not variables. *end example*\]
+the assignments are all invalid, since r.A and r.B are not variables.

 ### Compound assignment